 This is a nicely written tribute by NY Times culture monger Guy Trebay on how the recently deceased Amy Winehouse will last, but it presents what I think will be the article that will dominate the flux of Winewhouse postmortems to come: more concern with what she looked like rather than how she sounded.
 It's a paradox that on the one hand the host of articles are yet to come will praise what were he conspicuous gifts, that unique voice (a combination of Billie Holiday and Diana Ross) and a surreal grit as a lyricist, and yet have the conversation drift, as if directed by gravity, to the matter of her appearance.
 I sympathize with Trebay, who was required to write so many snappy column inches with so little actual Amy Winehouse music to refer to.
 It's not as if there was something to surmount in her art as there was in Sinatra's skill set when his voice deepened and grew coarser, darker; he changed the way he sang and selected different songwriters to write for him, to brilliant effect.

-It's not like she's had an evolution as a lyricist, like Joni Mitchell or Elvis Costello, both of whom started out as an awesomely gifted who, with time, transcended their skills and became pretentious and pedantic.
+It's not like she's had an evolution as a lyricist, like Joni Mitchell or Elvis Costello, both of whom started out as gifted who overtime became precious, pedantic and harder to beat with each release.
 No, there is only a very slight bit of studio work in her brief stay with us, enjoyable , full of promise and , alas, she's dead.
 This isn't unusual for an icon who didn't release many studio albums during her lifetime.
 It was a mere two for Winehouse, and basing a discussion of her work solely goes static before long.
 The valid conclusion is for us to ponder what might have been and then give a sigh, but since we're not yet finished wringing our hands over her passing, we have pundits applying a slipshod semiotics... to her sense of style , dealing in tortuously strained metaphors to wrench more cultural significance from her departed presence.
 It strains credulity, and it insults her fans and it insults her.